cs4241-20a/a1-gettingstarted/README.md

 ## Technical Achievements
 - **Styled page with CSS**: Added rules for selectors containing text to style them with the font I chose to use (Noto Sans JP).
-Also added rules for the "intro", "coop" and "slider" ids to set their background colors to the ones from my color palette in order to add emphasis.
+Also added rules for the "intro", "coop" and "courses" ids to set their background colors to the ones from my color palette in order to add emphasis.
 Finally, I added a selector for the "rounded" class to give each section with a different background color a smoother look.
 Style rules are in style.css.